igorolhovskiy/kamailio-dev-dc/README.md

 # kamailio-dev-dc

-Docker-compose file for Kamailio as SBC-Teams.
+Docker-compose file for Kamailio as SBC for Microsoft Teams.
 Template actually

+Using DBTEXT as a proof of concept